42i/timeflies/README.rst

         output
             bin
             txt

+    # You have standard 8 hour work days.

+    must-hours mon..fri=8

+    # And here your work log.

     day 2012-07-12 8 17 # worked from 8 in the morning till 5 in the afternoon
     - changer.input.xml 2; simple nodes and vertices